SpechtLabs/tka/docs/explanation/security.md

 - Funnel traffic is rejected (no off-tailnet access)
 - Tagged nodes are denied (to avoid ambiguous identity semantics)
-- Capability JSON is validated (multiple rules for a user = rejected)
+- Capability JSON is validated (multiple rules for a user = rejected with 400)
 - Tokens are generated on demand and never persisted by the server
 - Logs include trace IDs; metrics are exposed separately under `/metrics/controller`